AndrewJBateman/ionic-angular-infoapp/README.md

 * Working search bar
 * Ion icons look cool although I have made no attempt to optimise this app for a compact build file, otherwise I would replace with svg files
-* I added API response interface models
+* API response interface models added
 * API search function code commenting is good - I have Simon Grimm to thank for that fine example

 ## :clipboard: Status & To-do list